dbca-wa/wastd/docs_source/data_qa.rst

 Surveys can be marked as training surveys by unticking the "production" checkbox.
 This allows to exclude training data from analysis.

-Remember to "Save and continue editing", "proofread" and "curate" the record to protect it from being overwritten with the original data.
+Remember to "curate" an edited record to protect it from being overwritten with the original data.

 Double-check reporter names
 ---------------------------
 Filter the Survey list to each of your sites, compare "reported by" with "comments at start".
 WAStD leaves QA messages.
 Surveys requiring QA will have a "NEEDS QA" remark.

+In addition, review the "QA Users" report, which lists all non-exact matches of username vs WAStD accounts.
+Follow instructions within to add any misspellings of existing WAStD Users as their alias.
+The next reporting run will pick up User aliases and match them better.

 QA Survey end time
 ------------------
 The end time can be incorrect for two reasons:

-* If the data collector forgot to capture a Site Visit End, WAStD will guess the end time.
+* If the data collector forgot to capture a Site Visit End, WAStD will guess the end time as 30 minutes after the last Encounter.
 * If WAStD's heuristic picked the wrong Site Visit End (likely in absence of the right one), the Survey's "end" fields will be populated, but likely wrong.

-In the first case, WAStD leaves a "Needs QA" remark in the "Comments at finish" regarding "Survey end guessed", try to set the end time to a more realistic time.
+In the first case, WAStD labels Surveys with "End time reconstructed".

 Where a Survey's ``device_id`` differs from ``end_device_id``, the data collectors either have switched to the backup device, or WAStD has mismatched the Site Visit End.